 Excellent videos about China and Jingdezhen, where I spent a month.

 As you can imagine spending six weeks in China was a really big adventure for me.
 I was an “artist resident” at The Pottery Workshop for a month, with two meals a day provided except on weekends.
 The Pottery Workshop’s mission is not teaching.
 It’s mission is to facilitate artist in doing whatever they want […]

 I spent six weeks in China.
 I was studying ceramics. one month was spent in the city of Jingdezhen, the city “where porcelain was born”.
 The last two weeks I toured Xian, Beijing and Shanghai.
 People ask what China was like.
 I arrived at Pudong Airport in Shanghai.
 It was totally modern and organized.
 Determined to […]

 Find out what glazes are and how they are made and tested.

 These master Korean potters are on my bucket list of people and places to visit.

 These are videos I made to help you with trimming.

 This is one man’s take on throwing basics.

-Open Studio Noon to 4:00 Saturday open-studio access, without instruction, is sometimes available during weeks one through seven of the term… depending on whether or not the studio is booked for other activities.
+Open Studio – Note new Start time: 12:30 p.M. effective May 1, 2023 12:30 – 4:00 P.M.
+Saturday open-studio access, without instruction, is sometimes available, depending on whether or not the studio is booked for other activities.
 However, there is never open studio on week eight.
-Open studio is a great way to hone your skills with extra practice. […]
+We usually don’t offer more than two, and the most likely weeks when […]